Winchester

 Strode's Station was founded in 1779 just northwest of present-day Winchester to counter Indian attacks.
 When the Indian threat ceased, the station fell into disuse and the village of Winchester was established at a crossroads on the Lexington Pike.

 To follow the Boone Trace auto tour, stop in at the Kentucky River Field School which is being developed at the Billy Bush Settlement site.
 It is located just beyond the bridge over the Kentucky River on Hwy 627 if traveling north.
 Take the second right after passing over the bridge on Old Boonesboro Road.
 The school will be about one mile north on the left.
+More Boone Trace information can be obtained from the Tourist Information Center, 61 S. Main Street, Winchester.

 Daniel Boone earned substantial income as a deputy county surveyor (1783-1797), a dangerous job in frontier Kentucky.
 He made legal surveys in six Kentucky counties, including Clark.
 Boone’s first eleven surveys were for William Bush and became the basis for the settlement.
 The first was made January 7, 1783.
 The settlement features “the Old Rock Barn” and the cemetery on the site.